-Another year is in the books, with 2018 marking the 21st season of EWTN’s The Journey Home!
+Another year is in the books, with 2018 marking the beginning of the 22nd season of EWTN’s The Journey Home!
 According to site visits, social media activity and your feedback, here were the most popular Journey Home episodes from 2018:

 10. Gary and Charlotte Wiley – Former Wesleyan Missionaries

 Charlotte Wiley left the Catholic Church when she had a born-again experience as a young woman, and married Gary, who came from the Pilgrim Holiness tradition and felt called to be a pastor.
 Together, they served in a series of ministry roles, including as missionaries to Peru.
 Neither of them seriously considered the claims of the Catholic Church until Charlotte’s mom passed away, and attending her Catholic funeral triggered a sequence of events that began to draw first Gary, and eventually Charlotte, home to the Catholic Church.

 9. Fr.
 John Lipscomb – Former Episcopal Bishop

 Fr.
 John Lipscomb grew up the son of a Baptist preacher, but discovering liturgy, tradition and Church history led him to the Episcopal Church, where he became a priest, and eventually bishop of Southwest Florida.
 As certain moral issues came to the forefront of discussion in Episcopal conferences, he was troubled by them, but didn’t see them as church-dividing issues.
 It was only when he began to feel that the Lordship of Jesus was being openly questioned by members of his denomination’s hierarchy that he decided to explore the Catholic Church formally, which he entered after retiring as an Episcopalian bishop in 2007.

 8. Charles Hoffman – Convert from Orthodox Judaism